 Fix Second Monitor Not Detected on Windows 10 [Solved]

-Why my Windows 10 can’t detect the second monitor?
+Why can’t Windows 10 detect my second monitor?

 How do I fix this error?

 Here are 2 solutions you can try to fix this problem.
-You may not have to try both of them; try Method 2 if Method 1 did’t solve your problem.
+You may not have to try both of them; try Method 1 first, and if it doesn’t work, try Method 2.

-1) On your keyboard, press the Windows logo key and X to invoke the quick-access menu.
+1) On your keyboard, press the Windows logo key and X (at the same time) to invoke the quick-access menu.

 2) Click Device Manager.

-3) In Display adapters section, right-click on your display device software to select Properties.
+3) In Display adapters section, right-click on your display device software, and select Properties.

-6) When it’s done, reboot your Windows 10 to see if it can detect your second monitor.
+7) When complete, restart your computer, and see if Windows can now detect your second monitor.